◂ home

 Built with Claude as the guide

 This isn't AI-built.
 It's AI-collaborated.
-The distinction is load-bearing — the architecture, the pivots, and the discipline are mine; the implementation work is largely Claude's.
-Both layers are real, and the system only exists because both layers happened.
+The architecture, the pivots, and the discipline are mine; most of the routes through code are Claude's.
+Both layers are real, and the system only exists because both happened.

 The validation surfaces